A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Linked -spaghetton map

-Choosing $\varrho_k=10^{-3}r_0 (\mathcal S^k)$ we define the $k$-spaghetton map $\mathfrak S_k$ as
+Choosing $\varrho_k=10^{-3}\varrho_0 (\mathcal S^k)$, we define the $k$-spaghetton map $\mathfrak S_k$ as

-Some of its relevant properties have been summarized in Proposition \ref{grammage} in the introduction, which we prove next.
+Some of its most relevant properties are summarized in Proposition \ref{grammage} of the introduction, that we prove next.

 \begin{proof}[Proof of Proposition \ref{grammage}] The first assertion concerning the support of $\Spagk$ follows from the inclusion given in \eqref{rc3}, whereas the second, the bound on the gradient, is an immediate consequence of \eqref{blablanabla}.
 Since all fibers have the same shape, which does not depend on $k$, the constant $\rCspag$ involved in the gradient estimate does not depend on $k$ either.
-Turning to \eqref{spaghettino}, the computation of $\rH(\Spagk)$ follows the same lines as the proof of Lemma \ref{hopfion2}, considering the pre-images
+Turning to the third assertion, the computation of $\rH(\Spagk)$ follows the same lines as the proof of Lemma \ref{hopfion2}, considering the pre-images

-of the North pole and the point $M=(1,0,0)$ of the equator respectively.
+of the North pole $\nP$ and the point $M=(1,0,0)$ of the equator respectively.
 Arguing as in \eqref{frais}, we obtain

-For the second estimate in \eqref{spaghettino}, we observe that, since the support of $\vert \nabla \Spagk \vert $ is included in a ball independently of $k$, it suffices to integrate the uniform bound of the gradient to obtain the result.
+where the last identity follows from Lemma \ref{linkspagh}.
+For the estimate on the energy in the statement of Proposition \ref{grammage}, we observe that, since the support of $\vert \nabla \Spagk \vert $ is included in the ball $\B(17)$ independently of $k$, it suffices to integrate the uniform bound of the gradient, which is of order $k$ to obtain the result for the 3-energy.
+In particular, we may choose the constant as $\displaystyle{\rKspag=17^3 \rCspag^3}$.\end{proof}